OctopusDeploy/docs/docs/shared-content/installation/migrate-from-windows-to-linux-container.include.md

 ## Database Connection String and Master Key

-Like with the Octopus Server Windows Container, you will need to provide the database connection string and master key to the Octopus Server Linux Container.
+Just as it is with Octopus Server running on Windows (VM or Container), you will need to provide the database connection string and master key to the Octopus Server Linux Container.
 The underlying database technology Octopus Deploy relies upon, SQL Server, has not changed.
 The connection string format is the same, so you shouldn't need to change anything.

 ## Server Thumbprint